Remote testing and assessment

 - Within their web guide (Dutch) for digital didactics, the Open University also pays attention to online testing.
 The OU also organised a number of online sessions, one of which was about formative assessment and one about summative assessment.
 Read the report of the online session on summative assessment here (Dutch).

-- For teachers in secondary education, Kennisnet made a compact overview for teachers (Dutch).
-You can also check out toetsenopafstand.nl.
+- For teachers in secondary education, Kennisnet made a Guide to remote testing for teachers.
+You can also check out toetsenopafstand.nl (Dutch).

 What alternatives do we have for the classic summative test?